Better together

 One chronicle.

-A client's story with your studio isn't three stories — it's one arc that happens to pass through a CRM, a shoot day, and an edit bay.
+A client's story with your studio isn't five stories — it's one arc that happens to pass through a CRM, a shoot day, a culling room, an edit bay, and a review room.
 Reminiscent Chronicles is built so the record follows the story, not the software.

 One identity